BNLNPPS/swf-data-agent/README.md

 the central data handling agent within the _swf_ testbed.

 Functionality:
 *  It receives the MQ messages from the _swf-daqsim-agent_ and takes actions according to the messages.
 * With respect to Rucio, it created new run datasets, and manages Rucio STF subscriptions in general.
 * It sends messages to the _swf-processing-agent_ for data processing and to the _swf-fastmon-agent_ to signal new STF availability.
 * It will eventually also have a 'watcher' role to identify and report stalls or anomalies.
-* The agent does not actuate the data transfer by itself.
-It instead relies on Rucio for that function, and Rucio in turn operates the **FTS** system to move data.
-As en example, all modes of replication of the data to multiple RSEs depend on the FTS operability.
-More information of Rucio is presented below.
+* The agent has two options for data transfer:
+   * It can rely on Rucio for that function, and Rucio in turn operates the **FTS** system to move data.
+   * It can also actuate the XRootD transfer and then perform proper Rucio registration(s) via the Rucio API.

 ## Rucio